mhmtayberk/ayberkninja.github.io/about.md

 short_bio: Hi there my name is Ayberk.
 ---

 I'm application security engineer <a href="https://www.intertech.com.tr/" target="_blank">@intertech</a>.
+I'm a AWS Community Builder.
 I have been interested in all kinds of informatics for a long time.
 I realized that my interest in cyber security is quite high.

 ## Hack All Day
 <a href="http://www.hackallday.com/" target="_blank">"Hack All Day"</a> is an independent organization that we have established with a friend.
 Its aim is to confuse individuals who want to progress in the cyber security.
 We try organize events, write blog posts and draw sweepstakes.